bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Current Gatsby fixes
 * If Carousel can be rendered above Main, then it can be the only thing that page renders.
 The rest is part of the wrapper of the root element!
+    * The page elements get songIndex from page.
+Use lyricSongIndex?
+    * All others get selectedSongIndex from store.

 * Check that Overview, Carousel, and Lyric are good for all songs
 * Make efficient, such as removing extra classes, anchor extra text and underlines